ducktors/Valkeyrie/docs/guides/schema-validation.md

   .open();
 ```

-All three produce the same validation behavior!
+All three produce the same validation behavior.

 ## Pattern Matching